haasn/mpvhq-old/DOCS/man/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

+``--minimum-scale=<factor>``
+    Disable scaling of the video if the scaling amount is less than the option, expressed as a percentage.
+For example, setting it to 5 would skip scaling the video if it's within 5% of the destination size.
+This can be used to avoid scaling videos if they're only a few pixels away from the display size, preventing subtle discontinuities, distortions and performance loss.

+    This works exactly like ``--video-unscaled`` if scaling gets disabled.

 ``--video-pan-x=<value>``, ``--video-pan-y=<value>``
     Moves the displayed video rectangle by the given value in the X or Y direction.
 The unit is in fractions of the size of the scaled video (the